sztwiorok/simple-react-app/README.md

-# Getting Started with Create React App moj ci on moj
+# Getting Started with Create React App moj ci on mojd

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).